samanshaiza004/Earwyrm/README.md

 bun run build
 ```

+Open http://localhost:5173/ with your browser to see the `frontend` project.

-Open http://localhost:8090/ with your browser to see the result.
+Open http://localhost:8090/ with your browser to see the `backend`  project.

 Open http://localhost:8090/swagger with your browser to see the swagger.

-Open http://localhost:16686 with your browser to see the `jaeger` info.